polyfy/polylith/readme.md

 - Run with Deps: (select)
 - Aliases: test,dev

-Now start the REPL in debug mode, by clicking the bug icon:<br>
+Press OK and start the REPL in debug mode, by clicking the bug icon:<br>
 <img src="images/repl-start.png" width="20%">

 When this turns up: